Perfume Review & Musings: Violetta di Parma by Borsari 1870

 violettadiparma.jpg

-How many hours, years, attention, intuition, and sums of intelligence were devoted to reaching this accomplishment, this materpiece of psychological maturity applied to the art of perfumery?
-One would need to research the archives of the Convento dell'Annunciata in Parma and/or those of the ducal palace of Colorno to understand how the frati worked in collaboration with Maria Luigia of Austria, Duchess of Parma to obtain this subtle violet scent.
+One would need to research the archives of the Convento dell'Annunciata in Parma and/or those of the ducal palace of Colorno to understand how the frati worked in collaboration with Maria Luigia of Austria, Duchess of Parma and the second wife of Napoleon I, to obtain this subtle violet scent.

 Disappointment may emerge at first.
-However soon enough you will discover that the scent did not leave your skin, it is still there albeit almost imperceptibly so.
+However soon enough you will discover that the scent did not leave your skin.
+It is still there albeit almost imperceptibly so.
 It is just taking a pause, gathering its forces after the initial burst of sensations.

 Now, this is where Violetta di Parma reveals its true nature as a masterpiece in my opinion.
 I have never encountered a perfume that almost extinguishes itself in such a deliberate way and then comes back, like a tide, as an even deeper, warmer and more radiant fragrance.
 It is sphynx-like, a mythical human interpretation and understanding of the cycle of life and nature, of light and obscurity, of softly spoken words and silence succeeding to it, one in which one can only hear one's heart beat.
 If you do not smell it, you cannot see it.
-It is a moment of nakedness, blankness, and utter simplicity.
+It is a moment of nakedness, blankness and utter simplicity.

 The first time I wore it I mistakingly thought that my skin, alas, was quenching its thirst by drinking in all the essence contained in the perfume.
 But then to my surprise I realized perhaps twenty minutes into wearing it that the most beautiful, elegant, and sensual fragrance was scenting the air again around me.
 Could it be so?
 Yes, it was unmistakingly developing and evolving further now revealing all of its beauty made more achingly beautiful by the modesty it had revealed and the longing it had provoked.
 It does unexpectedly so and for a long time as it is tenacious and persistent while maintaining an aura of discretion, softness and subtlety.
 A veritable tour de force.

 The creation of a hiatus in this fragrance for me is a mystery.
 Is it the natural effect of violet essence which is known to put olfactory nerves to sleep, so that one has to smell violets by approaching and then taking away a bouquet of violets further away from one's nose?
 Or is this natural effect artfully created so as to recreate the phenomenology of the smelling of violets?
 Is it illustrative of the violet flower's symbolic modesty?
-Or another possibility yet, is this fragrance imparted a meditative dimension of silence and quiet, unconsciously reflecting the spiritual convent atmosphere of dell'Annunciata?
+Or another possibility yet, is this fragrance imparted a meditative dimension of silence and quiet unconsciously reflecting the spiritual convent atmosphere of dell'Annunciata?
 I would like to think so.
-The fact remains that no additional busy notes were added to cover that moment of retreat of the senses, perhaps another allusion to an experience of religiosity based upon a life of retreat from the world thereby provoking a retreat of the senses through the moral experience of abandonment and chastity.

-Be it what it may this highly unusual trait emphasizes the depth of the perfume, its insistence on substance rather than appearance; vulgar, cheap, and showy it is not.
+Be it what it may this highly unusual trait emphasizes the depth of the perfume, its insistence on substance rather than appearance: vulgar, cheap, and showy it is not.
 You will find it at the other end of the spectrum.
-That sense of an olfactory pause mimicking muteness and silence is truly rare and precious, unique.
+That sense of an olfactory pause mimicking muteness and silence is truly rare and precious, quite unique.

-The drydown is again, what other word could we use, beautiful, tanto bellissimo, ever so slightly powdery and creamy, but mostly woody, yet, keeping the transparency, the freshness of a forest brook all along.
+The drydown is again, what other word could we use, beautiful, tanto bellissimo, ever so slightly powdery and creamy, but mostly woody yet, keeping the transparency, the freshness of a forest brook all along.
 With time only the fresh stream of transparent water remains.
-It is a supremely elegant perfume, one that conveys an aristocratic sense of simplicity.
-I warmly recommend it and think that it should be made part of every odalaphile's collection.

 You can find a 3.4 oz spray bottle with atomizer for $35.01 at 99perfume and a 1.6 oz spray bottle without an atomizer for $34 at Luckyscent.